apduvuri/Migrate-to-AzureDBPostgreSQL/IaaS-to-Flexible-online-migration-using-cli.md

 ms.date: 05/09/2023
 ms.custom: seo-lt-2023
 ---
-# Tutorial: Offline migration of On-Premises/IaaS to Azure Database for PostgreSQL - Flexible server using the Azure CLI
+# Tutorial: Online migration of On-Premises/IaaS to Azure Database for PostgreSQL - Flexible server using the Azure CLI

 ## Overview